 Now although there are all of these elements to consider, you still need to understand that a really stunning image is composed in the simplest way.
 So with these factors in mind, use your photographic eye to create images that have them present.
-So let’s take a look at the elements.
+Let’s take a look at the elements.

 Shape is fundamental to your images.
 Without shape you cannot identify your subjects.
 If you are unable to identify the shape of a lion under a tree when hiking through a reserve then you are in trouble.
 Shape is what the viewer sees first and allows them to relate all of the elements in the image.

 This is the strongest of all the elements and comes into play very often.
 If you can use strong lines in your images they will be striking.
 Learning to use lines is essential if you are to progress in your photography.
 As you learn digital photography use them often.
 From horizontals to diagonals and from verticals to converging, all of these will strengthen your images.

 Now shape is two dimensional but when we get to form we add a third dimension, depth.
 Form is very dependent on light.
 How the light hits the form creates the feeling of depth which is essential in a stunning image.
 Squares, circles and triangles reveal their form when strong side lighting hits them.
 The contrast between shadows and light turns shape into form.

 Patterns to me are exciting.
 Finding patterns where you least expect them adds a new dimension to your images.
 Repeated patterns and broken patterns both reveal interesting aspects in a photo.
 Patterns can be used as the subject or as a background to an image.
 The careful use of these patterns will always help in creating a really great image.
 Patterns can be found everywhere and by identifying them will add interest to the overall image.
 Use them to your advantage.